CodyMcCarty/UE-Snippets/AI.md

 ---
 What are the categories in a stt statetree task?
-Input, Output, Context(actor or AIC), regular instance editable(Bindable and TextBox. not clear if it's an input or output).
+Input, Output, Context(actor or AIC), regular instance editable(Bindable and TextBox. not clear if it's an input or output. input & output require a binding).

 ---
 How do I get the debug text to follow the actor around?
 Bind it's ReferencedActor.